Cambiar idioma a español / Cambiar idioma a english / Cambiar idioma a valencià

 0 reviews

-Hikers have to take into consideration that the information about the signage and maintenance of the trails for which the promoter entity is responsible might not be up to date anymore, since it refers to its state on the date of its approval.
+For safety reasons and during maintenance work, it is advised to be extremely careful while taking this route.
 Furthermore, mountain sports entail risks associated with the activity itself and the environment where they take place, for which any person is fully liable.
 For this reason, hikes need to be planned properly and adequate training, equipment and sensible use of the trails are required.

 Itinerary of great environmental value that starts at Corral del Barbero and goes through several camping areas and shelters between ravines and near the Turia River.
 It crosses the ravines of Valdelagua and La Araña and the camping area of Los Rubiales and Los Arces, as well as the shelters of Los Mangranos and La Cocinilla.
 At the end, you can approach the Puente Grande bridge and its impressive views over the Turia River.